tobiasgrosser/polyhedral.info/index.md

-and Winograd (1968) <a class="citation">KARP1967</a> and *Array Expansion* (1988) <a class="citation">FEAUTRIER1988ARRAY</a> and *Dataflow Analysis of Array and Scalar References* (1991) <a class="citation">FEAUTRIER1991</a> by Feautrier, and was built on important contributions in the 80s on loop transformations (work of Lamport, Banerjee, Wolfe, Allen and Kennedy, Irigoin and Triolet, etc.) and on systolic arrays design (work of Quinton, Rajopadhye, Delosme, etc.), before the *big picture* emerged.
-The development of optimizations tools such as PIP (parametric integer programming) in 1988, which enables parametric optimization on polyhedra, Polylib (with developments since 1987, on top of Chernikova's algorithm), and Omega around 1990 (by Bill Pugh) were key contributions to make such polyhedral optimizations possible.
-The 1978 seminal paper on abstract interpretation *Automatic Discovery of Linear Restraints Among Variables of a Program* by Cousot and Halbwachs can also be considered as one axis of foundations for polyhedral analysis, even if it gave rise to an initially-disjoint community.
+and Winograd (1968) <a class="citation">KARP1967</a> and *Array Expansion* (1988) <a class="citation">FEAUTRIER1988ARRAY</a> and *Dataflow Analysis of Array and Scalar References* (1991) <a class="citation">FEAUTRIER1991</a> by
+P. Feautrier, and was built on important contributions in the 80s on loop transformations (work of Lamport <a class="citation">LAMPORT1974</a>, Banerjee, Wolfe, Allen and Kennedy, Irigoin and Triolet <a class="citation">IRIGOIN1988</a>, etc.) and on systolic arrays design (work of Quinton, Rajopadhye, Delosme, etc.), before the *big picture* emerged.
+The development of optimizations tools such as PIP <a class="citation">FEAUTRIER1988PARAMETRIC</a> (parametric integer programming) in 1988, which enables parametric optimization on polyhedra, Polylib <a class="citation">WILDE1993POLYLIB</a><a class="citation">LOECHNER1999POLYLIB</a> (with developments since 1987, on top of Chernikova's algorithm), and Omega <a class="citation">KELLY1996OMEGA</a>
+around 1990 <a class="citation">PUGH1991UNIFORM</a> (by Bill Pugh and his group) were key contributions to make such polyhedral optimizations possible.
+The 1978 seminal paper on abstract interpretation *Automatic Discovery of Linear Restraints Among Variables of a Program* by Cousot and Halbwachs<a class="citation">COUSOT1978</a> can also be considered as one axis of foundations for polyhedral analysis, even if it gave rise to an initially-disjoint community.

-Since then, in the last 20 years, the research community has extended the theory and the available polyhedral tools and libraries with Ehrhart polynomials, Barvinok's counting algorithm, lattice optimizations, Presburger formulas manipulations, code generation algorithms.
+Since then, in the last 20 years, the research community has extended the theory and the available polyhedral tools and libraries with Ehrhart polynomials <a class="citation">CLAUSS1996</a>, Barvinok's counting algorithm, lattice optimizations, Presburger formulas manipulations, code generation algorithms.
 The development of freely-available tools such as ISL, CLooG, Pluto, PIPS, Fadalib, Cl@k, Gecos, to quote but a few, and the introduction of polyhedral libraries in GCC and LLVM were important steps for the dissemination of polyhedral compilation.
 The field of applications now covers a wide range of directions such as:

 * #### Program analysis
 	+ Dependence analysis